tiosolid/emv_applet/README.md

 # Building

 This applet must be built using a very ancient version of Eclipse (INDIGO SR2 3.7.2) and JCOP Tools from IBM (Google is your friend for this one) since I didn't have access to newer jcop cards while testing this.

+# Disclaimer

+Use this applet at your own risk.
+Im not responsible for anything you do with it.